 I use a mixture of fine silver, sterling silver and gold in my jewellery pieces.
 I also use a variety of semi precious and precious stones.
 With proper care, your jewellery will retain its beauty and character for many generations to come.

 Please note that due to the handmade nature of my jewellery and the natural materials used, variations will occur.
 Each piece is unique.

 - Fine Silver is pure, non alloyed silver (this means it is not mixed with any other metals).
 It is much softer than sterling silver.
 It is commonly just used for small portions of our jewellery pieces, for example on some settings and for enameled items.
 Any components of the jewellery that are subject to wear (posts of earrings, the band of a ring, for example) are never made in fine silver as it is too soft.

 - Sterling silver is an alloy (mixture) of fine silver (pure silver) and a very small amount of copper.
 The copper element makes it stronger and more durable.
-Most of our jewellery is made from sterling silver.
+Most of my jewellery is made from sterling silver.